New policy will make it easier to track Indiana’s evictions in 2021

 Beginning January 1, eviction cases will be coded with the letters “EV.”
 Currently, cases are coded “SC” along with other small claims cases.

-Data compiled by FOX59 using the state’s MyCase portal shows the dramatic effect 2020 had on Marion County small claims cases.
+Data compiled by CBS4 using the state’s MyCase portal shows the dramatic effect 2020 had on Marion County small claims cases.

 In April, as courts shut down and Hoosiers were told to stay at home, filings dropped close to zero.
 Filings remained extremely low during the state’s eviction moratorium, then rose sharply as the moratorium ended in mid-August.
 They remained below average levels through December, likely due to the CDC’s federal eviction moratorium.